 ZipSync file creation best practices

 This section describes best practices transforming your system's data into the format required for the CSV files that comprise the ZipSync archive.
 This includes tips for data cleansing, mapping system data to xMatters fields, and creating fields in the appropriate order.
-Refer to ZipSync mode CSV File Content for specific details about the structure of the files in the ZipSync archive.
+Refer to ZipSync mode Included Files for specific details about the structure of the files in the ZipSync archive.

 Create lookup tables

 When you create CSV files for the ZipSync archive, you convert some of your system's values to predefined xMatters values, and provide supplementary information that does not exist in the source system.
 For example, you must convert time zones to xMatters time zones, and you may need to provide a list of xMatters Roles for each user.

 Create lookup tables to map the values from your system to xMatters values, and use these lookup tables to populate the fields of the CSV files.
 Microsoft Excel is a popular tool for creating lookup tables, because it is easy for non-technical personnel to use, and it can save files in formats that are readable by many ETL tools.